 Each student will select a topic related to the course material and in consultation with the professor.
-This project will consist of (i) Project Pre-Proposal (oral), (ii) Project Proposal (paper; 10%), (ii) Progress Report (Oral; 10%), (iii) Final Presentation (oral; 10%), and (iv) Final Paper (paper: 10%).
+This project will consist of (i) a Project Proposal (FP prop.; 10%), (ii) an oral presentation (15%), and final paper (25%).
 The oral presentation will occur in class time.
-The final paper will be due in the exam period and will be no more than 10 pages (single spaced).
+The final paper will be due in the exam period and will no more than 10 pages (single spaced).